tuhuynh27/linkedin-hunter/GLINTS.md

   console.log("FINISHED!");
   console.log("Sent " + totalConnectionsSent + " connections.");
-  console.log("Have a nice work day :)");
+  console.log("Have a nice work day at Glints :)");

   alert(
     "FINISHED!\n\nSent " +
       totalConnectionsSent +
-      " connections.\nHave a nice work day :)"
+      " connections.\nHave a nice work day at Glints :)"
   );
 }

-// Change the number if you want to connect less startScript(100);
+// Change the number if you want to send less invite startScript(100);
 ```